jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/casting/chromecast.md

 <br/>

 **2.** If you are using CocoaPods to add dependencies, add `google-cast-sdk` to your **Podfile**, as shown in the following code example.
-You can specify any Google Cast version that is greater or equal to 4.3, but less than 5.0.
+You can specify any Google Cast version that is greater than or equal to 4.3, but less than 5.0.

 If you are manually adding dependencies to your project, follow these <a href="https://developers.google.com/cast/docs/ios_sender/#manual_setup" target="_blank">manual setup instructions</a>.